ibm-cloud-architecture/refarch-eda/docs/evt-src/README.md

 * What is the failover mechanism to put in place if there is communication issue to the event backbone?
 * What is the level of durability expected?
 When should we consider the event producer request to be completed?
 Do we authorize duplicate event?
 * What are the memory constraints on the client side, to control the buffering?

+## Event Standards and Schemas
+* Should we standardize to an event structure to be consistent cross applications and portable?
+There are work on specifications at [Cloud Events](https://cloudevents.io/)

 ## Supporting Products